chhh/batmass/website/content/tutorial/data-access-layer.md

 ---
-weight: 53
+weight: 51
-title: Using data access library
+title: Data access library (LC/MS files and simple Peptide ID examples)
 summary: "The data access library provides a relatively rich API to mzML/mzXML files (MS level, polarity, precursor isolation window, instrument data, etc.) and a few other file formats common to the proteomics field, such as PepXML, ProtXML and MzIdentML.
 In this tutorial will step through parsing some data, using the library as a jar in a simple console window application."
 menu:
   main: